 - Pick out the "Auto Movie" theme you want to use.
 This will set up transitions and motions between slides and also let you put in a title and credits at the end (I used "Pan and Zoom" because I like the way it makes the pictures seem to move and highlights the photos).

-Windows Movie Maker automatically sets each slide to go for 7 seconds, but that can make the slide show seem too slow, and if you have a lot of pictures, it can make it too long.
+Windows Movie Maker automatically sets each slide to go for 7 seconds, but that can make the slideshow seem too slow, and if you have a lot of pictures, it can make it too long.
 I generally set the slides for about 3 seconds.
-Making several graduation slide shows this year, I realized that this was an important step because, in several cases, we wanted the slide to show a certain length.
+After making several graduation slideshows this year, I realized that this was an important step because, in several cases, we wanted the slide to show a certain length.

 - To adjust the duration of each slide, go to "Video Tools" and set the "Duration" button to the number of seconds you want.